 In many situations the best static algorithm may be much worse than an optimal dynamic algorithm.
-In the case of list update, for instance, the best static algorithm would be O(n) times worse than the best dynamic algorithm if the adversary repeatedly accesses every element in succession.
-One might ask then, why should we care for static optimality.
-The reason is that when accesses come from a fixed distribution, which is the case with many real world applications, static algorithms perform the best.
+In the case of list update, for instance, the best static algorithm can be up to $\Omega(n)$ times worse than the best dynamic algorithm if the adversary repeatedly accesses every element in succession.
+On the other hand, in many cases the optimal static algorithm is near optimal for dynamic algorithms-for instance, this would be the case if accesses come from some fixed distribution.
+The possibility of achieving strong optimality then becomes appealing.

-In this paper, we present two results.
-First, for the case of lists, we show how to achieve a $1 + \epsilon$ ratio with respect to the best static list in hindsight by a simple efficient algorithm.
+In this paper we present two results.
+First, for the case of lists, we show how to achieve a $1 + \varepsilon$ ratio with respect to the best static list in hindsight by a simple efficient algorithm.
 The algorithm is randomized: the standard lower bound of 2 for deterministic algorithms holds for static ratio as well.
-We combine this algorithm with the currently best known dynamic algorithm (COMB, see [BEY98] for details) to obtain one which is dynamically optimal and at the same time has strong static optimality.
-Second, for trees, we show a (computationally inefficient) algorithm motivated by online learning algorithms that achieves what we call "dynamic search optimality": dynamic optimality if we allow the online algorithm to make free rotations after each request.
-We hope this to be a step towards addressing the longstanding open problem of achieving true dynamic optimality for trees.
-At the very least, this shows that dynamic optimality cannot be proven impossible by any argument that neglects the rotation cost of the online algorithm.2
+We combine this algorithm with the currently best known dynamic algorithm (COMB, see [BEY] for details) to obtain one which has almost the same dynamic competitive ratio but at the same time has strong static optimality.
+Second, for trees, we show a (computationally inefficient) algorithm motivated by on-line learning, that achieves what we call "dynamic search optimality": dynamic optimality if we allow the on-line algorithm to make free rotations after each request.
+We hope this to be a step towards addressing the long-standing open problem of achieving true dynamic optimality for trees.
+At the very least, this shows that dynamic optimality cannot be proven impossible by any argument that neglects the rotation cost of the on-line algorithm.